rat10/nng/serialization.md

 [ nng:quotes ":a :b :c"^^nng:GraphLiteral ] a :Nuisance .
 :X nng:quotes ":a :b :c"^^nng:GraphLiteral a :Necessity .
 THIS nng:quotes ":a :b :c"^^nng:GraphLiteral
-                          # 'THIS' referring to local graph
+                          # 'THIS' referring to the local graph